delippi/bufr_histograms/README.md

 plots.

 FILE DESCRIPTIONS:

+src/
+    dateutils.py:     Needed for date manipulation
+    latency_1.py:      1st step, read each bufr file and output $bufr.$date.npy file to be read by latency2 latency_2.py:      2nd step  which reads the $bufr.$date.npy then outputs $typ.$date.npy where typ=sat,air,ins,gps
+    latency_3.py:      3rd step (only after latency2) which reads the $typ.$date.npy files then plots
+    latency_4.py:      4th step (can be run after 1st step) which reads $bufr.$date.npy then plots separately. receipt_1.py:      1st step, read each bufr file and output $bufr.$date.npy file to be read by latency2 receipt_2.py:      2nd step  which reads the $bufr.$date.npy then outputs $typ.$date.npy where typ=sat,air,ins,gps

+scripts/
+    incdate.sh:       similar to ndate; date manipulation
     bufr.txt:         A text list of bufr file types.
 Use a "#" to skip individual types.
 Used by run.ksh. config.ksh:       The configuration file.
-Right now only contains the date1&2 for all three steps. dateutils.py:     Needed for date manipulation hist/:            This is a directory which stores the *.sh files and log files incdate.sh:       similar to ndate; date manipulation latency/:         This is a directory which stores the numpy (*.npy) files latency1.py:      1st step, read each bufr file and output $bufr.$date.npy file to be read by latency2 latency2.py:      2nd step  which reads the $bufr.$date.npy then outputs $typ.$date.npy where typ=sat,air,ins,gps latency3.py:      3rd step (only after latency2) which reads the $typ.$date.npy files then plots latency4.py:      4th step (can be run after 1st step) which reads $bufr.$date.npy then plots separately. run.latency1.ksh: used to run 1st step python script run.latency2.ksh: used to run 2nd step python script run.latency3.ksh: used to run 3rd step python script run.latency4.ksh: used to run 4rd step python script
+Right now only contains the date1&2 for all three steps. run.latency_1.ksh: used to run 1st step python script run.latency_2.ksh: used to run 2nd step python script run.latency_3.ksh: used to run 3rd step python script run.latency_4.ksh: used to run 4rd step python script run.receipt_1.ksh: used to run 1st step python script run.receipt_2.ksh: used to run 2nd step python script

 TO RUN:
-0.)   vi config.ksh #this is where you set the dates for the 3 steps.
+0.)   edit config.ksh #this is where you set the dates for the 3 steps.
-0.5.) vi bufr.txt   #comment out using "#" the obs types that are not needed.
+0.5.) edit bufr.txt   #comment out using "#" the obs types that are not needed.
-1.)   ksh run.latency1.ksh
+1.)   ksh run.latency_1.ksh
-2.)   ksh run.latency2.ksh
+2.)   ksh run.latency_2.ksh
-3.)   ksh run.latency3.ksh
+3.)   ksh run.latency_3.ksh
-4.)   ksh run.latency4.ksh
+4.)   ksh run.latency_4.ksh